 For a similar racquet with even more spin potential, read our Yonex Vcore review.

-The Vcore Pro series is probably best known for its easy control on every shot.
-It is hard to achieve this level of control while maintaining power, but the Vcore Pro helps players to harness their raw power.
+The Percept series is probably best known for its easy control on every shot.
+It is hard to achieve this level of control while maintaining power, but the Percept helps players to harness their raw power.

-The signature isometric head shape and vibration dampening mesh help to filter out unwanted vibration for added touch and precision.
+The signature isometric head shape and servo filter help to filter out unwanted vibration for added touch and precision.

 Our Yonex Ezone Review highlights the most powerful racquet from Yonex.